Asher and Warren win Masters Decathlon titlesJanuary 23, 2015

 The results for the British Swimming Masters Decathlon have been announced for the 2014 competition.

-In the Women’s Individual Decathlon, Jane Asher of Kings Corm SC was awarded first place for an incredible score of 9,001 points.
+In the women’s Individual Decathlon, Jane Asher of Kings Cormorants SC was awarded first place for an incredible score of 9,001 points.
 Judith Hattle of Carnegie SC received second place with 6,103 points and Nicola Latty of Carnegie SC came third with 5,811 points.

-For the overall Club scores, Otter SC came first in the Women’s Rankings with a very impressive 20,256 points.
-Silver City Blues ASC came in second with 19,260, followed closely by Kings Cormorants SC who totalled 19,122.
+For the overall club scores, Otter SC came first in the women’s rankings with a very impressive 20,256 points.
+Silver City Blues ASC came in second with 19,260, followed closely by Kings Cormorants SC who scored 19,122.

 - For the full results and rankings, or to find out more detailed results, click here.